Teaching

 -

-My relational developmental approach is borne out of deep respect for and appreciation of young people.
-I ground my teaching in collaborative play and responsive, developmentally-appropriate feedback that engenders emotional safety.
-Young people are a joy, and I consider it my responsibility and privilege to understand them in order to create the conditions for them to thrive.
+My relational developmental approach to teaching is grounded in collaborative play and responsive, developmentally-appropriate feedback that engenders emotional safety.
+I celebrate exploration and self-discovery, and I also set clear limits that I compassionately assist children in respecting.
+Young people are a joy, and I consider it my responsibility and privilege to understand those in my care and to create the conditions for them to flourish, both as individuals and in community with others.

 -

-I have experience teaching clown and beginning trapeze to 6-14 year-olds; leading in-school residency activities and designing age-appropriate curricula in theater arts for middle school and early high school students; tutoring Individualized Education Program students in elementary, middle, and high school; and directing youth theater.
+I have experience directing an arts summer camp for 4-10 year-old; leading in-school residency activities and designing age-appropriate curricula in theater arts for middle school and early high school students; tutoring Individualized Education Program students in elementary, middle, and high school; teaching clown and beginning trapeze to 6-14 year-olds; and directing youth theater.

 As part of my self-designed undergraduate major at Pitzer College, I completed academic work in early childhood social and emotional development, and as a graduate student at NYU I worked as a teaching assistant.